 1. How to Prove Military Service – Discharge Paperwork

 First off, it’s tough to know if someone is lying.
 And our goal here isn’t to prove someone is lying.
 Our goal is to help veterans prove their service.
-Every active duty member is issued a DD Form 214 when they separate from the military (a DD Form 215 is a corrected version of a DD Form 214, and should also be accepted as a valid record of service).
-These forms are supposed to be given to the veteran when they separate, but I’ve heard from multiple veterans that they were not issued a DD Form 214 on the day they separated, and later received it in the mail.
-So it’s possible these forms were mailed out shortly after the member separated.
+Every active duty member is issued a DD Form 214 when they separate from the military (a DD Form 215 is a corrected version of a DD Form 214 and should also be accepted as a valid service record).
+These forms are supposed to be given to the veteran when they separate, but I’ve heard from multiple veterans that they were not issued a DD Form 214 on the day they separated and later received it in the mail.
+So it’s possible these forms were mailed out shortly after the members separated.

 It’s common for these forms to get lost or damaged, and this is not something that many homeless veterans would have on their person at all times.
 Additionally, there are times when a service member may not have a DD Form 214, which we will cover later in this article.